xalanq/cf-tool/README.md

   cf open 1136 a       Open page of contest 1136, problem a with default browser. cf open 1136         Open page of contest 1136 with default browser. cf hack              Open standing page with default browser. cf race 1136         Race for contest.
-It will excute 'cf open 1136 a', 'cf open 1136 b',
+It will execute 'cf open 1136 a', 'cf open 1136 b',
                        until 'cf open 1136 e', and 'cf parse 1136' when the contest begins.

 Notes: